Bears-R-Us/arkouda/INSTALL.md

 <a id="overview"></a>
 ## Overview: <sup><sup><sub><a href="#toc">toc</a></sub></sup></sup>
-Dependency installation can will vary based on a user's operating system and preferred Python package manager.
+Dependency installation will vary based on a user's operating system and preferred Python package manager.
 This serves as a top level view of the steps involved for installing Arkouda.

 1. Install Chapel
 2. Package Manager Installation *(Anaconda Recommended)*